spacemeshos/smapp-lite/Roadmap.md

 --

+Z. [X] Lock wallet when idle for some time

 Y. [ ] Update wallet format to allow adding view-only accounts only by address, not publicKey

 X. [ ] Publish changed @spacemesh/ed25519-bip32